 This means that treatment is not just about relieving the symptoms, but also getting to the root of what’s caused them and applying that to your activity or sport.
 This is often the key to lasting improvement.
 She’ll talk you through this process and help you to understand your body better, so that you know what to expect, and how soon you will be able to see progress.

 Treatment usually begins in the first session and Susannah will discuss the treatment plan with you.
 You’ll also be given advice about what to do whilst you’re recovering.
 Often exercises will be given so that you can re-train movements or strengthen muscles at home, speeding up the recovery process.

 Although some patients only need one session, many people need several treatment sessions, particularly if the problem is long standing or complex.

 over 20 years experience

-Susannah is currently Regional Officer for the Midlands for Physio First, the professional organisation for physiotherapists in private practice.
+Susannah is currently elected by colleagues within Physio First (the professional organisation for physiotherapists in private practice) as a Community Representative.
+She is also on the Physio First Education sub-committee.
 She is a member of the Chartered Society of Physiotherapy (CSP) and is registered with the Health and Caring Professions Council (HCPC).
-She is an approved practitioner for many common insurers.